-Meanwhile, the other category are those engaged in a U.S. trade or business.
-An example include those that develop, manage, and operate a shopping center.
-If this applies, the rental income will not be subject to withholding, and will be taxed at a progressive rate, rather than a flat 30% that is required from passive investors.
-Even more important, expenses such as mortgage interest, property taxes, maintenance, repairs and depreciation, can be deducted from rental income.
+Meanwhile, the other category is those engaged in a U.S. trade or business.
+An example includes those that develop, manage, and operate a shopping center.
+If this applies, the rental income will not be subject to withholding and will be taxed at a progressive rate, rather than a flat 30% that is required from passive investors.
+Even more important, expenses such as mortgage interest, property taxes, maintenance, repairs, and depreciation, can be deducted from rental income.

 This is an intriguing option for foreign investors.
-The rate could very well be lower than the 30%, and expenses can be deducted in order to get the taxable income.
+The rate could very well be lower than the 30%, and expenses can be deducted to get the taxable income.
 There is a certain amount of paperwork that goes along with it, and nonresidents must make estimated tax payments.

-This article merely seeks to provide information to investors in order to better arm him or her in the decision making process.
-Those seeking something more in-depth should consult an expert such as a tax attorney or CPA that has knowledge in this specific area.
+This article merely seeks to provide information to investors to better arm him or her in the decision-making process.
+Those seeking something more in-depth should consult an expert such as a tax attorney or CPA that knows this specific area.